janmonschke/diffsync/README.md

   - `data (Object)` the new version of the data that will be saved
   - `callback (Function[err])` call back with an error if saving failed

+## List of DataAdapters

-diffsync ships with a simple in-memory DataAdapter which is used in the above example.
+- diffsync ships with a simple in-memory DataAdapter which is used in the example above.
 It is, however, not recommended to use it in a production app since it does not persist data.
+- [diffsyc-couchdb](https://github.com/janmonschke/diffsync-couchdb): The CouchDB data adapter that is used in the example app ([diffsync-todos](https://github.com/janmonschke/diffsync-todos))

 ## Best Practices